Misha0966/Formal-Proof-of-the-Collatz-Conjecture/README.md

 PQ=string(A1 × k) + string(A2 × k)+ ... + string(Am × k)

  where PQ — the result of sequentially concatenating the multiplied parts into a single decimal number, after splitting the original natural number into segments.

-Denote B = Am​where B is the last part of the original number.
+Denote B = Am​

+ where B is the last part of the original number.

 After multiplication: